Jeroen Meeusen

 Signed on the tube "Georges Oberhaeuser, Place Dauphine № 19, à Paris".
 Comes with two letters from Oberhaeuser to Eduard Weber (1811-1871), who obtained in 1839 the degree of medical doctor in Heidelberg.

 In the first letter of 9 April 1840, Oberhaeuser refers to this stand as "Körpermikroscop mit einer größerer Platte" (E: tubular microscope with a larger stage) or "microscope coudé" (E: horizontal microscope).
 In addition, Oberhaeuser writes "I still have some of the 12 camera lucida that I made at once".
-Contrary to an ordinary Oberhaeuser-type camera lucida, the example in this set comes with a protection cap that has no screw-end.
-This cap proves impractical and failed to protect the prism from damage.
+Contrary to an ordinary Oberhaeuser-type camera lucida, the example in this set comes with a protective cap that has no screw-end.
+This cap proved impractical and failed to protect the prism from damage.

 1834-49